+Fasten safety belt.
 Set parking brake (power unit only).
 Release trailer parking brake (if applicable).
 Place vehicle into a low gear.
 Gently pull forward against parking brake to make sure the parking brake holds.
 Repeat the same steps for the trailer with trailer parking brake set and power unit parking brakes released (if applicable).

-If it doesn't hold vehicle, it is faulty; get it fixed.
+If it does not hold vehicle, it is faulty; get it fixed.